vsaravind007/personal-blog/blog/content/posts/Converting-Ikea-Vindriktning-To-A-Smart-Sensor.md

 ![Sensor Soldering done](/assets/images/converting-ikea-aqi-sensor/ikea-Vindriktning-soldering-done.jpg)

-Once all connections were made, the AHT10 sensor is mounted on top directly in the airflow way with double sided tape as seen in the photo below:
+Once all connections were made, the AHT10 sensor was mounted on top directly in the airflow path with double sided tape as seen in the photo below:

 ![Sensor AHT10](/assets/images/converting-ikea-aqi-sensor/ikea-Vindriktning-aht10.jpg)